How to Repair a Leaking Shower Without Removing Tiles

 3. Remove any grout that spreads onto the tiles with a damp sponge.

-5. Fill in any gaps that appear with a little more grout and wipe the excess away with a damp sponge.
+5. Fill in gaps that appear with a little more grout and wipe the excess away with a damp sponge.

 #4 Clear Away Waste Materials

-To do it, please grab a bucket filled with warm water and a sponge.
+Grab a bucket filled with warm water and a sponge.
 Then, you’ll need to:

-1. Wash the shower with warm water and a sponge.
-Pass the sponge over the tiles in circular motions to remove debris and waste materials.
+1. Wash the shower using the sponge dipped in warm water.
+In my experience, passing the sponge over the tiles in circular motions helps remove debris and waste materials much easier.

 2. Allow the bathroom to dry completely before continuing.
 Open the window or run the exhaust fan to help speed up the process.